dondi/GRNsight/database/README.md

 #### 2. Network Database for GRN (Gene Regulatory Network) and PPI (Protein-Protein Interactions)

-The code for generating and populating the network data (GRN and PPI) is located in the network-folder.
+The code for generating and populating the network data (GRN and PPI) is located in the `network-database` folder.
 The main script for fetching, processing, and loading the data into the database is `main.py`.
+This script will create a Network Database with data newly fetched from AllianceMine.

 **Step 1: Navigate to the network-folder**